 - Background and Motivation

 - Networks and Behavior

 - Which Nodes and Links Really Matter?

-- ▶ Game Theory
+- ► Game Theory

-- ▶ A Network Economic Model of Cybercrime
+- ► A Predictive Network Economic Model of Cybercrime

-- ▶ Multifirm Models of Cybersecurity Investment: Competition vs. Cooperation
+- Prescriptive Multifirm Models of Cybersecurity Investment: Competition vs. Cooperation

+- Case Studies to the Retail and Energy Sectors

 - Summary and Conclusions